manychat/dynamic_block_docs/README.md

        ]
     }

-##Sending lists
+## Sending lists
-Use this response to send a set of items vertically.
-It can be rendered in two different ways. `"top_element_style": "large"` renders the first item with a cover image with text overlaid. `"top_element_style": "compact"` renders each item identically and is useful for presenting a list of items where no item is shown prominently.
+This response is used to send a set of items vertically.
+There are 2 options of rendering it. `"top_element_style": "large"` renders the first item with a cover image with text overlaid. `"top_element_style": "compact"` renders each item identically and is useful for presenting a list of items where no item is shown prominently.
-With list message you can use only `url` type buttons.
+Only `url` type buttons can be used with list message.

     {
        "type": "list",